nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 | **Example** | • `view 1` would be used to view client 1's information|

 **Expected Outcome:** <br>
-For instance, if `Alex Yeoh` is the client with client ID 1, the following will be shown in the client info view of LeadsForce. <br>
+For instance, if `Alex Yeoh` is the client with Client ID 1, the following will be shown in the client info view of LeadsForce. <br>

 <p align="center">